peteroupc/peteroupc.github.io/colorgen.md

     - applying a ["dithering"](https://en.wikipedia.org/wiki/Dither) technique (especially to reduce undesirable color "banding" in certain cases), which is outside the scope of this document, however.
 - Finding the number of _unique_ colors in an image is equivalent to storing those colors as keys in a hash table, then counting the number of keys stored this way.
 (How to implement hash tables is beyond the scope of this page.)

-<a id=Color_Mixture></a>
-## Color Mixture

-In general, mixing colors in a similar way to mixing paint is not as simple as averaging two colors in an RGB color space or another color space.
-In a [Web article](http://scottburns.us/subtractive-color-mixture/), Scott A. Burns (who uses the term _subtractive color mixture_ for this kind of mixing) indicates that two pigments or colors can be mixed this way by&mdash;

-- finding the _reflectance curves_ of the pigments or colors (a _reflectance curve_ specifies the degree
-   to which a pigment or color reflects light at each point of the visible spectrum),
-- generating a mixed reflectance curve by the _weighted geometric mean_ of the source curves, which takes into account the relative proportions of the colors or pigments in the mixture, and
-- converting the mixed reflectance curve to an RGB color.

-This algorithm, though, is too complicated to present in this document.

 <a id=Color_Maps></a>
 ## Color Maps